 - The transactions which are done on credit are not recorded in this book.

-This has been a guide what is Cash Book and its definition.
+This article has been a guide to what is Cash Book and its definition.
 Here we discuss three types of cash book formats in accounting along with examples, advantages & limitations.
 You can learn more about accounting from the following articles –